pretix/pretix-docs/docs/contributing-to-the-docs/mkdocs.md

 ## Admonitions

-If you want to inform the reader about legal, technical, or irreversible actions, use colored text boxes.
+If you want to tell the reader about legal, technical, or irreversible actions, use colored text boxes.
 The color is based on ISO standards:

  - **Blue** for notes
  - **Yellow** for warnings

 Use three exclamation marks and a space `!!! ` followed by the box type.
-If you do not specify a title, the title of the box will default to the type ("Note" or "Warning").
+If you do **not** specify a title, the title of the box will default to the type ("Note" or "Warning").
 Indent the text of the warning with four spaces.
 To continue with normal text, insert an empty line and remove the indentation.